oroinc/documentation/backend/setup/dev-environment/index.rst

 .. note:: If the OS on your development machine is other than CentOS, consider using a virtual machine running on CentOS to create the environment for your custom application.

-.. @todo Later add alternative - use Vagrant to create a development environment

 .. _dev-guide-development-practice-setup-dev-env-install-app: